rixx/books.rixx.de/src/reviews/2018/ancillary-justice.md

   rating: 5
 ---

+Wow wow wow.

+Wow.

-Wow wow wow.<br /><br />Wow.<br /><br />Great pacing, great characters, great world, great conflict.
+Great pacing, great characters, great world, great conflict.
 Great scifi.
 I'm impressed, and fascinated, and I hope the next books can live up to this one.
 But even without follow-up books, this would be … amazing.
 (Also, hey, meaningful generic femininum was a lot of fun.)